 We should like to see a radical reform in women’s costume so she might be the free, healthy being God made her instead of the corseted, crippled, dragged down creature her slavery to clothes have made her.

 In 1851 the Bloomer fashion came to London.
 Lectures were given on the desirability of rational dress, with models demonstrating the outfits.
 Newspaper reports reacted contemptuously, not only to the lectures but also to the costume itself and the related call for women’s suffrage.
 The women delivering the lectures were sneeringly described as out of work actresses, no doubt because actresses playing ‘trouser parts’ had to wear revealing clothes that were designed to titillate.
 The uncomfortable truth is that female performers were often regarded as little more than prostitutes.

 Perhaps, then, it should not surprise us that cartoons and poems in Punch poked fun at the ladies who dared to challenge male hegemony with their bifurcated apparel, and one such shaft of satire was aimed at the Bloomer Ball.
 And indeed, as with most rebellions represented in fashion, the Bloomer style was sported by those who enjoyed modish novelty.
 Apparently it was not necessary to share the political views of the dress reformers to wear trousers tied at the ankles.

-Criticisms were levelled at the costumes themselves, and in particular at the red satin jackets which aped more traditional evening wear, the outfits that replicated Turkish costumes, and the significant number of oversized hats.
-The Sun newspaper condemned the outfits as
+Criticisms were levelled at the costumes themselves, and in particular at the red satin jackets which aped more traditional evening wear, the outfits that replicated Turkish costume and the significant number of oversized hats.
+The Sun condemned the outfits as

 Charles George Harper in his 1893 anti-feminist polemic Revolted Woman described the antics of the crowd: